Everything You Need to Know About Brampton's New University

 Brampton’s upcoming university has generated a lot of excitement (or, just emotions) across the city over the past few months.
 Piece by piece, the city is revealing details about the new post-secondary institution, and we have the low-down on the most current info you need to know about Brampton’s university!

 A Ryerson-Sheridan partnership

-Back in March, the province revealed that Ryerson University will be the city’s university partner.
+Back in March of 2017, the province revealed that Ryerson University will be the city’s university partner.
 The university will operate in partnership with Sheridan College, which operates the long-standing Davis campus in the city.

 The partnership with Sheridan is not unexpected, as the province once announced that it “expects Ontario universities to demonstrate strong partnerships with colleges, as well as local communities, business, and other institutions.”

 “Brampton happens to be the only top ten city in the country without a university.
 During my mayoral campaign, I heard loud and clear from the residents of Brampton that this was unacceptable.
 Brampton has the youngest population of the top ten cities in the country, which also happens to be extremely diverse and highly dynamic,” Mayor Linda Jeffrey said in an email.
 “Our city is a prime destination for a university, which is also supplemented by our central position on the Innovation Super Corridor between Waterloo and downtown Toronto.
 Our city is emerging as an innovation hub and a university would only strengthen that position.”

 The Brampton university is set to be unique, with a focus on innovation and collaboration.
 In terms of programming, the campus will focus on Science, Technology, Engineering, Art, and Mathematics, or STEAM, alongside advanced technology and experiential learning.